gsdeange/psAPI/README.md

 **Filtering:**

 We can function the process data using a query string inputted by the user.
-Sorting is also available aftering filtering the data
+Sorting is also available after filtering the data

 Required: